schoen/unicast-extensions/rfcs/draft-gilmore-taht-240-v4uniext.md

 required and are considering it for a future version.

 # Implementation guidelines

+LITTLE OF WHAT FOLLOWS BELONGS IN PROTOCOL REVISION INTERNET-DRAFT.

 The following guidelines have been developed via [@IPv4CLEANUP] project.